henrynester/AnnealingController/README.md

 From a LabView VI interfacing to the Arduino's serial port, the temperature setpoint can be changed or the heaters can be shut off entirely.
 The VI also allows real-time monitoring of the temperatures in the system and the status of the heater fuses (VI not built yet).

+## Specifications
+Serial port speed: 250kbit/s
+Heater power: up to 120W per channel (24V max, 5A max), for a total of up to 240W thermal power output Power supply requirements:
+- A/C inlet: 120VAC,60Hz@2.5A with both heaters at maximum power.
+A fuse will blow if the AC/DC converter draws more than 2.5A.
+- Arduino USB port: 5V@500mA
+- Manual box DC jack: 9V@100mA, center-positive

 ## Hardware
 Hardware is divided between two boxes: the annealing control box, which does most of the work, and a manual control box to operate the switches remotely in case of the microcontroller failing.